 Sing Ing Ho

-Sing Ing Ho, a native of Taiwan, came to New York in 1986.
-She received her Bachelor’s and Master’s degree in Piano at Queens College where she studied with Morey Ritt.
-She also received a Professional Studies degree in piano from Mannes School of Music in 1995, where she studies with Diane Walsh.
+Ms. Sing Ho was born in Taiwan and came to America when she was 18.
+She received her Bachelor’s and Master’s degree in Piano at Queens College where she studied with Morey Ritt and a Professional Studies degree in piano from Mannes School of Music, where she studies with Diane Walsh.

 Ms. Ho received numerous awards and scholarships and was an accompanist for the Choir/Choral Society under Robert White and Dr. Lawrence Eiseman.
 She also performed with the Violin and the Wind Repertoire Ensemble under Daniel Phillips and Ronald Roseman at Queens College.

 She has toured with the Canticum Novum as an accompanist under Harold Rosenbaum and as a member of a piano/violin duo with Penny Ho, with whom she continues to perform in such places as Queens College, Colgate, and Yale University.
 Ms. Ho has also performed extensively throughout Europe, specifically in noted concert halls in Salzburg, Vienna, London and at the Saracusa Summer Music Festival in Sicily.

 In addition to being the piano teacher at Suzuki on the Island, Ms. Ho is currently a Music director at Calvary Lutheran Church at East Meadow and has served as a Facultyy member of the Stony Brook School since 2019.